 Nations ranked 1-27 in the WC Nations Cup ranking automatically remain in the WC for the following season.
-All other nations will automatically be relegated to the IBU Cup as long as they are not one of the top 3 nations in the IBU Cup that are not already one of the top 27 nations in the WC.
+All other nations will automatically be relegated to the IBU Cup as long as they are not one of the top three nations in the IBU Cup that are not already one of the top 27 nations in the WC.
 The top three NFs in the IBU Cup Nations Cup score, not ranked in the top 27 of the WC Nations Cup score, will be granted a World Cup start quota for the coming season.

-15.6.3 Additional Start Rights at WC Final on the Basis of IBU Cup Total Score

-At the World Cup Final, NFs are allowed to enter competitors in addition to the quota based on how many competitors they have ranked in the top 10 of the IBU Cup total score final standings, up to a maximum of two per NF.
+Additional Start Rights at WC Final on the Basis of IBU Cup Total Score At the World Cup Final, NFs are allowed to enter competitors in addition to the quota based on how many competitors they have ranked in the top 10 of the IBU Cup total score final standings, up to a maximum of two per NF.
 The NF is free to use these additional entries for any qualified competitor.
+The NF of the winner of the IBU Cup total score for men and women will also receive additional funding from the IBU for the winner's participation at the World Cup Final.